Global

 According to the

-above equations, the HSI and the corresponding YL were used to fit the
+corresponding YL were used to fit the

 vulnerability curve through the logistics regression equation.
 The fitting